-I then went on to make the point that much of how we think about gender issues is a reflection of the influence of our mothers.
+I then went on to make the point that much of how we think about gender issues reflects the influence of our mothers.
 Fathers as well, but I was reflecting on women's issues that day.
 I thought that was the end of it, until a few weeks later there appeared at the church a heavy envelop, with a padded portfolio, embossed with the parliament of Canada logo, which contained a printed notice.
-A report actually.
+A report.